 That a large swath of America is embroiled in a fight with inflation right now is not surprising, but it’s a little disquieting.

 The data also suggests that if recession does in fact come it could prove even more challenging for Americans to overcome.
 We’ve not seen stagflation – high inflation and economic downturn – darken our national door since the 1970s.
 And when we did, we were treated to not only double-digit inflation but double-digit interest rates and near-double-digit unemployment, as well.

 Current conditions and the near-term outlook suggest consumers and retirement savers might want to do more than cut back on spending and work harder to maintain their personal economic stability.
 Those efforts certainly can be very valuable.
 But there are other actions that could prove helpful.
-One might be to include as a part of long-term savings those assets that have at times demonstrated the historical ability to hedge against the effects of inflation as well as economic volatility – assets such as physical gold and silver.

 Ultimately, each person will have to decide for themselves just what form their inflation-defense – and/or recession-defense – strategy takes.
 Whatever you decide, it seems clear from both the current economic data and economists’ projections that continued vigilance may be perhaps the most important component of any such defense.

 Investment in precious metals involves risk and is not suitable for all investors.
 Augusta Precious Metals recommends that you consult your own financial or investment advisors prior to investing in precious metals.
 Augusta is not qualified and does not offer financial, investment, legal, or tax advice.
 This site and the information provided by Augusta throughout its sales process is general in nature and is not tailored to any specific person, their circumstances, or their financial goals.